cloudsoft/amp-basho/README.md

 To configure cloud and fixed-IP locations, see the README file in the built application directly.
 For more information you can run `./start.sh help`) in that directory.

+For more detailed usage on how to use brooklyn.
+Visit docs/GUIDE.md

 ### Opening in an IDE